 Unlike standard cloud GPU instances (which run on virtual machines) or on-premises clusters (which require heavy upfront investment), bare metal GPU servers offer direct hardware access and consistent, high-end performance without the “hypervisor tax” or multi-tenant interference.

-In this post, we’ll dive deep into the technical advantages of bare metal GPUs, compare them with virtualized cloud GPUs and on-prem solutions, share industry insights on why many organizations are shifting to bare metal, address common pain points (like latency and unpredictable costs), and highlight real-world examples – including how AI teams are benefitting from RunPod’s new Bare Metal offering.
+In this post, we’ll dive deep into the technical advantages of bare metal GPUs, compare them with virtualized cloud GPUs and on-prem solutions, share industry insights on why many organizations are shifting to bare metal, address common pain points (like latency and unpredictable costs), and highlight real-world examples – including how AI teams are benefitting from Runpod’s new Bare Metal offering.

 What Are Bare Metal GPUs?
 The Definition: